 By adding a proper set of pedal straps to your mountain bike, you will be able to push and pull to get an even transfer of force and power while keeping your feet secured to the pedals.

 And if you’re still choosing between clipless pedals like these and flat pedals, this article from the bike experts at REI can help you make a decision.
 And if you decide to go clipless, check out our article on the benefits of clipless pedals and how to choose them and choosing between mountain bike toe clips vs clipless pedals so you can pick out the right ones for you.

 With the ability to pull the pedal both upwards and downwards, riding your mountain bike with pedal straps makes things easier.
 As for the safety, it all depends on your level of skill and how tight the pedal straps are around your feet.

+This might be a good place to learn the differences between pedal straps vs. cages.
+Make sure to read our related article to find out more.
 Similarly, be sure to read up on our guide to mountain bike pedal strap replacement for more detailed information about pedal straps.

 Do Pedal Straps Help?
 Advantages of Pedal Straps

 Pedal straps can be helpful for every cycling enthusiast because they keep your feet from slipping off the pedals, help you to distribute cycling power evenly, and they help you to maintain control of your bike.